When the temperature starts to drop, one of the first things adults do is reach for a nice cozy blanket.

 - Alone: Your baby should always sleep on their own sleep surface.

-- Back: Your baby should sleep on their back for every sleep.
+- Back: Your baby should be on their back for every sleep.
 Don’t move your baby if they roll over to their front, but do put them down on their back for every sleep until they are 12 months old.

 Firm Mattress That Fits Well

-The mattress in your baby’s bassinet or crib should be thin and firm, fit the crib perfectly, and you should always use sheets (ideally fitted).
+The mattress in your baby’s bassinet or crib should be thin and firm, and fit the crib perfectly, and you should always use sheets (ideally fitted).